 1. Family-Sponsored Immigration

-- Immediate Relative of a U.S. Citizen: This includes spouses, unmarried children under 21, and parents of U.S. citizens (the petitioner must be at least 21 years old to petition for a parent).
+- Immediate Relatives: Spouses, unmarried children under 21, or parents of U.S. citizens (the petitioner must be at least 21).

-- Family Preference: This category includes adult children (married and unmarried) and siblings of U.S. citizens, and spouses and unmarried children (minor and adult) of Green Card holders.
+- Family Preference: Adult or married children and siblings of U.S. citizens, and spouses and unmarried children of Green Card holders.

 Requirements: